nohtyp/learn_docker/chapter4/README.md

 ## Ports and Services

-I wanted to use a RH distro (that used systemd) when building my container and found that starting services on a RH distro container is different als compared to the demo's which use debian based distros.
-The problem that I ran into was that systemd services do not start on the container without some extra work (I still haven't found a working solution..yet), but have found a workaround after testing startup of the application and came up with the following:
+I wanted to use a RH distro (that used systemd) when building my container and found that starting services on a RH distro container is difficult as compared to the examples which used debian based distros.
+The problem that I ran into was that systemd services (systemctl command reports an error) do not start on the container without some extra work (I still haven't found a working solution..yet), but have found a workaround after testing startup of the application and came up with the following:

 ```
 use the Dockerfile in chapter 4 directory to build a new image that exposes port 80